- Written by Dr.Mehmet Demircioglu

 Graft survival depends on many factors.
 These include graft quality, handling, placement, blood supply, recipient area condition, donor management, aftercare, and the general health of the scalp.
 The diagnosis is only one part of the picture.

-I do not tell patients that every flake kills grafts.
+Every flake does not kill grafts.
 That would be too dramatic and not clinically useful.
 But an inflamed scalp should not be ignored either.

 The recipient area needs a stable environment for implantation and healing.
 If the skin is inflamed and you are scratching, the early recovery becomes less predictable.
 The weaker point is not only biological.
 It is also practical, because itching can lead to touching, rubbing, and accidental trauma before the grafts have settled.